Rural Health Transformation Program

 healthy lives

-The Utah Department of Health and Human Services (DHHS) is pleased to announce the successful submission of Utah’s Rural Health Transformation Program (RHTP) application to the Centers for Medicare and Medicaid Services (CMS).
+The Utah Department of Health and Human Services (DHHS) is pleased to announce the successful first-year award of Utah’s Rural Health Transformation Program (RHTP) from the Centers for Medicare and Medicaid Services (CMS).
+Utah’s first-year award from CMS totals $195,743,566.

-This application represents a vital advancement to expand healthcare access, improve patient outcomes, and strengthen the financial stability of healthcare facilities across Utah’s rural communities.
+This award represents a vital opportunity to expand healthcare access, improve generational health, and strengthen the financial stability of healthcare facilities across Utah’s rural communities.
 DHHS is proud of the comprehensive, innovative, and forward thinking initiatives submitted and inspired by the transformative potential they hold.

-DHHS would like to extend its gratitude to the dedicated workgroup leads, workgroup members, and all partners and community members who participated throughout this intensive process over the past six weeks.
-Your expertise, time, and commitment were critical to shaping this plan and application.
+DHHS would like to extend its gratitude to the dedicated workgroup leads, workgroup members, and all partners and community members who participated throughout this intensive process.
+Your expertise, time, and commitment were critical to shaping this plan and application, as well as securing the award.

 If you have any questions or would like to join our contact list for updates, email us at [email protected].